Creating, updating, removing file shares - Amazon FSx for Windows File Server

 Note

-If you are using the fsmgmt.msc Shared Folders GUI tool to access shares located on multiple FSx file systems, you may experience delays when you first open the file share context menu for a share located on a different file system.
+If you are using the fsmgmt.msc Shared Folders GUI tool to access shares located on multiple FSx for Windows File Server file systems, you may experience delays when first opening the file share context menu for a share that is located on a different file system.
 To avoid these delays, you can manage file shares using PowerShell as described below.

-You can manage file shares using custom remote-management commands for PowerShell.
-These commands can help you more easily automate these tasks:
+You can manage file shares using custom FSx for Windows File Server remote-management commands for PowerShell.
+These commands can help you to automate managing file share tasks such as:

-• Migration of file shares on existing file servers to Amazon FSx
+• Migrating file shares from existing file servers to Amazon FSx

-• Synchronization of file shares across Amazon Regions for disaster recovery
+• Synchronizing file shares across Amazon Web Services Regions for disaster recovery

-• Programmatic management of file shares for ongoing workflows, such as team file-share provisioning
+• Programmatically managing ongoing file shares workflows, such as team file-share provisioning

-To learn how to use the Amazon FSx CLI for remote management on PowerShell, see Getting started with the Amazon FSx CLI for remote management on PowerShell.
+To learn how to use the Amazon FSx CLI for remote management on PowerShell, see Using the Amazon FSx CLI for PowerShell.

 Share Management Command Description